Thank you for your interest in Happy Dog Agility

 Description: In this class, dogs and handlers will learn basic commands such as sit, down, stay, and come.
 Dogs will learn to work around distractions and how to behave in a class setting.
 Behavior issues such as jumping, barking, leash pulling, and general behavior will be addressed in this class.
 This is a six week class and costs $120.00.

-Prerequisite: Foundation skills
+Prerequisite: Obedience skills

 Description: Advanced clicker skills will be used to teach your dog various behaviors.
 Handlers will learn how to lure, capture and free shape the behaviors they want from their dogs.
 Tricks such as sit-up, wave, shake, hide your head, weave through legs, and many others may be taught in this class.